loopbackio/loopback.io/pages/en/lb3/Polymorphic-relations.md

 }
 ```

-Then in the Employee(or Reader) model.
+Then in the Employee(or Product) model.
 {% include code-caption.html content="/common/models/Employee.json" %}
 ```javascript
 {